Earl Sprackling: College Football Hall of Fame

 In 1964, Sprackling was inducted into the College Football Hall of Fame.
 His biography at the Hall of Fame notes:"Bill Sprackling was Brown University's original 'Defiant One'.
 A peppery field general, Sprackling frequently chided his teammates over missed assignments and teased opponents with his refusal to don helmet and pads.
 This, from a man with matinee-idol features and a fragile-appearing 150-pounds over a 5-9 frame."

-Later years
+Later life

 After graduating from Brown, Sprackling worked for a time as an assistant football coach at Brown.
 Brown played in the 1916 Rose Bowl game with star back Fritz Pollard.
 When the hotel in Pasadena refused to allow Pollard, one of the first African Americans to play in the NFL, Sprackling demanded to see the manager.
 According to an account published in Sports Illustrated: "When the clerk refused, Sprackling pounded on the desk bell and shouted, 'If there isn't a room for Fritz Pollard, none of us wants one.'
 The manager appeared, and Pollard got a room."

 Sprackling later had a career in business and became the President and Chief Executive Officer of the Anaconda Wire and Cable Company.